tir38/slotCarLayoutTool/README.md

     wideSegments    = 12; % number of segments that create 360 degree turn

     scaleFactor     = 32; % scale factor for the model cars and track (1:32)

+As a side note, the Riggen track doesn't fit together as described in their instructions.
+If you look at the *riggen example.png* in the *examples* folder, you will see an example configuration which Riggen says is possible with their track.
+However the current location is not (0,0) meaning the start/end pieces don't line up perfectly.
+It should not be a problem when actually constructing track because it's somewhat flexible.
+So, as you are using this tool, don't be discouraged if you can't get the start and finish to line up perfectly.

 Updates:
 =